teads/TeadsSDK-iOS/README.md

 ## Changelog

 v1.6.3:
-- Fixed bug when inRead inserted scrollview with complex hierachy
+- Fixed bug when inRead inserted in ScrollView with complex hierachy
-- Added mute/unmute tracking for inFlow
 - Fixed bug for inRead/inBoard in WKWebView
 - Fixed bug when opening in safari from the SDK browser
+- Added mute/unmute tracking for inFlow

 v1.6.2:
 - Fixed compatibility for scrollView with `clipToBounds = NO`